-"International law" refers to the rules and principles that collectively bind international actors in their relations with one another.
-POL 309 surveys the nature and purposes of international law; explores some of its central problems and political consequences; and covers a range of topics including treaties, international courts, jurisdiction, immunities, the law of the sea, human rights, the environment, and the use of force.
+POL 309 surveys the nature and purposes of international law, a body of rules and principles that help international actors manage their relations with one another.
+As the semester progresses, we'll explore key issues and consequences of international law, addressing in the process a range of topics including treaties, international courts, jurisdiction, immunities, the law of the sea, human rights, the environment, and the use of force.

 When you finish this course, I hope you'll be able to:

 I expect you to attend class, participate actively, and make needed arrangements if you're absent.
 Participation is a graded assignment in POL 309 and, of course, you can't participate if you don't attend class.
-You'll also be held accountable for whatever happens in class, whether or not you attend.
+Note that you'll be held accountable for whatever happens in class, whether or not you attend.

 We'll be using two textbooks for this class:

 Epps, Valerie, John Cerone, and Brad R. Roth.
 2019.
 International Law.
 6th ed.
 Durham, NC: Carolina Academic Press.

 Turabian, Kate L. 2018.
 A Manual for Writers of Research Papers, Theses, and Dissertations.
 9th ed.
 Chicago: University of Chicago Press.

 The first book is our main text, which we'll read cover to cover.
 The second is a reference tool for your written assignments.

 Detailed requirements and expectations for each assignment will be discussed in class.
 Basic requirements, essential guidelines, and submission due dates are posted on the assignments page.